 But what if you “need” to lose weight (“need” not being defined as a number but as knowing you’re not healthy/don’t feel well plus your doctor keeps saying, “If you’d lose weight….”)?

-such as gastrointestinal disturbances, muscle/joint pains, or even struggle with unexplained hunger and food cravings — all problems that can interfere with our ability to live a healthy lifestyle — our Food as Medicine program may help.
-Take this questionnaire to find out if it’s right for you.
+- If you have health problems, focus on healing the health problems.
+While weight loss could be an outcome of getting healthier, it’s not the cure.
+So if you have problems such as gastrointestinal disturbances, muscle/joint pains, or even struggle with unexplained hunger and food cravings — all problems that can interfere with our ability to live a healthy lifestyle — get to the root of the problem instead of trying to resolve one symptom.

 Doing all this adds up to changing our focus from weight to health.
 It’s what the Health at Every Size approach is about.
 It can do a body good.

 What’s your focus — your weight or how you feel?
 Can you separate the two?